PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Discussion

 \system{}'s design intends for users to engage with their implicit beliefs (and gaps therein) through interacting with the coordinated visualizations.
 In the user study, participants adopted different strategies based on what they knew about the domain.
 For example, some started with distributions of variables.
 Others thought through concrete examples across all variables.
 In other words, \system{} scaffolded how analysts recollected their domain knowledge.
 Through iteration, the constructed datasets came to capture a data generating process for the domain.

-Furthermore, the dataset that analysts create through the interactive visualizations serve as an intermediate representation between analysts’ abstract domain knowledge and their statistical priors.
-Viewed in this light, the constructed dataset need not only ``target'' statistical priors but could also be useful for other data-related tasks.
-For example, the constructed dataset may be useful for a larger data analysis pipeline, such as the Bayesian Workflow~\cite{gelman2020workflow}.
-In these applications, the constructed dataset could serve as a shared representation~\cite{heer2019agency} between analysts and a system.
+Furthermore, the dataset that analysts create through the interactive visualizations serves as an intermediate representation between analysts’ abstract domain knowledge and their statistical priors.
+Viewed in this light, the constructed dataset may be useful for other stages of the data lifecycle, including model iteration.
+For example, following the Bayesian workflow~\cite{gelman2020workflow}, analysts may revise their model after eliciting priors in \system{}.
+In such cases, analysts could reuse the constructed dataset underlying \system{} to explore alternative model specifications and evaluate model behavior before examining empirical data, mitigating concerns around ``double dipping,'' which can inflate false discovery rates.
+In this way, the constructed dataset could serve as a shared representation~\cite{heer2019agency} between analysts and systems, increasing interpretability, transparency, and reproducibility.

-\subsection{Benefits of concretizing implicit assumptions}
+\subsection{Benefits of Concretizing Implicit Assumptions}

 \system{} grounded analysts’ thinking in concrete, familiar representations.
 Specifically, its interactive visualization interface provided a higher level of abstraction than existing parameter-space prior elicitation tools.
 The result was that prior elicitation felt less like performing abstract statistical modeling and more like expressing analysts' knowledge.
 In the study, participants felt greater confidence and expressed less confusion when using \system{}, even without additional guidance or previous Bayesian analysis experience~\cite{phelan-2019-template}.
 These observations align with prior research showing that interfaces which reflect users’ mental models and everyday reasoning can foster greater confidence and engagement, particularly in complex or technical domains \cite{kulesza2015principles, hullman2019authors}.